Impress your family and friends with this homemade 3-Ingredient Bread.

 YEAST - This is the leavening agent for this recipe.
 One teaspoon (or half of a package) is plenty.
 I have used instant dry yeast and active dry yeast.

 Technically speaking, it is recommended that you first dissolve active dry yeast in warm water but being a bit of a rule breaker, I've gotten great rises by just adding all of the dry ingredients first.
-And thus far have only had great-tasting bread as a result.
+And thus far, we have only had great-tasting bread as a result.

 TIP: Make sure the dry yeast is not expired!